 Image 6: Obtained kernel of the second convolutional layer 5х5

 Regarding the feature maps in the final model, we took the car picture (Image 7) and transformed it into the picture with gray color gradation to look at the obtained maps after the first (Image 8) and the second (Image 9) convolutional layers.

 Image 7: The car picture that is given to the network for viewing feature maps

 Image 8: The feature map after the first convolutional layer

 Image 9: The feature maps after the second convolutional layer

 Finally, we designated the received coordinates of the key points and got the desired image (Image 10).

-Image 10: Designated picture after direct passage of convolutional neural network
+Image 10: Designated picture after the CNN forward pass

 The convolutional neural network was very effective in detecting the keypoints of license plates.
 In the majority of cases, the key points of license plate borders were recognized correctly.
 Therefore, we can highly praise the productivity of the convolutional neural network.
 The example of license plate detection using an iPhone is available in the video.

 Stage 2.
 Road sign keypoint detection using a convolutional neural network